-The CoRonavIruS Health Impact Survey (CRISIS) V0.2 Adult Self-Report Baseline Form: Short Form
+The CoRonavIruS Health Impact Survey (CRISIS) V0.3 Adult Self-Report Baseline Current Form

 Attribution License: CC-BY-4.0 (https://creativecommons.org/licenses/by/4.0/)

 The CRISIS questionnaires were developed through a collaborative effort between the research teams of Kathleen Merikangas and Argyris Stringaris at the National Institute of Mental Health Intramural Research Program Mood Spectrum Collaboration, and those of Michael P. Milham at the Child Mind Institute and the NYS Nathan S. Kline Institute for Psychiatric Research.